tiero - Fotolia

 In addition, when these types of SDS are used for secondary applications such as archive, the data must be moved from its current location; some vendors have products that can do this, most rely on third-party software.

 TCO issues.
-Data reduction -- deduplication or compression -- currently isn't available with scale-out object SDS and rarely with scale-out file SDS.
+Data reduction -- deduplication or compression -- is only infrequently available with scale-out object SDS and scale-out file SDS.
 That adds to the TCO.

 Software-defined storage market bottom line